Tokyo Olympics digest: Indonesia takes gold in women's badminton | DW | 02.08.2021

 It is the first time Indonesia, a nation traditionally strong in badminton, struck gold in the women's doubles at an Olympics.

-Emotions ran high throughout the match with both sides screaming for points.
-During one point, Polii broke her racket in frustration, got a new one and returned to help Indonesia win the point.
+Emotions ran high throughout the match, with both sides screaming for points.
+At one point, Polii broke her racket in frustration, got a new one and returned to help Indonesia win the point.

 The match ended on a boundary review, with Polii and Rahayu elating when the birdie was ruled out.